forestJAVASCRIPT/bedrock-wiki/docs/scripting/custom-command.md

 This is the main function to execute our commands. `world.beforeEvents.chatSend.subscribe()` will run before chat messages get sent.

 -   A `switch` statement runs through the possible options for the value, and if it matches, runs the code until the next `break` statement.
--   `eventData.cancel = true` will cancel the chat message that will be sent- similar to how vanilla commands work.
+-   `res.cancel = true` will cancel the chat message that will be sent- similar to how vanilla commands work.
--   `const player = eventData.sender` declares the variable `player` to be used later.
+-   `const player = data.sender` declares the variable `player` to be used later.
--   `player.runCommandAsync('gamemode c')` runs the command on the sender of the message.
+-   `player.setGameMode` is a method that allows us to set the gamemode of a player without commands.

+-   `try{} catch(err){}` Attempts code and if there are errors, catches them.

 ## Limited Command Usage by Tags